JelteF/PyLaTeX/docs/source/usage.rst

 its support in LaTeX features.
 Just pick one of the existing (base) classes that fits best and extend that with the needed functionality.

-All LaTeX objects come from `~.LatexObject` , but it is probably more more useful one of the other base subclasses, like `~.Environment` or `~.CommandBase`.
+All LaTeX objects come from `~.LatexObject` , but it is probably more useful to extend one of the other base subclasses, like `~.Environment` or `~.CommandBase`.
 Consult the API documentation to see the variety of base classes available for use.